Introduction

 From a Unix command shell, type:

-There are various ways to monitor ActiveMQ.
-If you are on version 4.2 or later of ActiveMQ you can then monitor ActiveMQ using the Web Console by pointing your browser at
+You can monitor ActiveMQ Classic using the Web Console by pointing your browser at http://localhost:8161/admin.

-From ActiveMQ 5.8 onwards the web apps is secured out of the box.
+From ActiveMQ Classic 5.8 onwards the web apps is secured out of the box.

 The default username and password is admin/admin.
 You can configure this in the conf/jetty-real.properties file.

-Or you can use the JMX support to view the running state of ActiveMQ.
+Or you can use the JMX support to view the running state of ActiveMQ Classic.

 Also see Configuring Transports to see how you can configure the various connection, transport and broker options using the connection URL in the ActiveMQConnectionFactory.